 - The owner can withdraw or borrow accumulated cash value on a tax-preferred basis

 - Contributions grow tax-sheltered above RRSP, RPP limits

 - Contributions don’t need to be T4’d income, therefore can be dividend income or funded through retained earnings within the corporation

 - A business owner can set up IRP for his or herself, or select employees within a corporation

 as a fringe benefit or means of internal buyout mechanism

 - Can allow the owner of the policy to creditor protect the assets with a designated beneficiary.

-Although all the above vehicles represent tremendous retirement savings opportunities, depending upon your income levels, a PPP represents greater room than a RRSP.
-An RCA may be a great vehicle for those earning in excess of $150,000 after a PPP has been utilized.
-Funding an IRP is independent of income however, must be subjected to underwriting approval in order to qualify.
+Although all the above vehicles represent tremendous retirement savings opportunities, depending upon your income levels, a PPP represents greater room than an RRSP.
+An RCA may be a great vehicle for those earning over $150,000 after a PPP has been utilized.
+Funding an IRP is independent of income; however, it must be subjected to underwriting approval to qualify.